Conflict of interest

 The obligations under sections 134-135 continue to apply after a sale and purchase agreement becomes unconditional, until settlement.
 It does not matter that the licensee may have had no input into the negotiations leading to the agreement for sale and purchase – the obligations persist until settlement.

 Where the licensee appraisal is expressed as a range, we recommend that you use the appraisal figure used for the commission estimate in rule 10.6(a) as the provisional value.
+If your agency uses set commission rates, then you would use the mid-point in the range.

 If the independent valuation comes back and is greater than the provisional value you’ve written on Form 2, then the client has the option to void the sale and purchase agreement, re-negotiate it or continue with it.
 If the valuation is less than or equal to the provisional value, the client is not able to void the agreement, and you have a binding contract.